nicholaswilde/recipes/docs/mexican/taquito-lada-casserole.md

 ### Step 1

-Preheat oven to 425°F. Arrange taquitos in a single layer in a 7-inch by 10-inch baking dish and cover evenly with enchilada sauce.
+Preheat oven to 425°F. Arrange [taquitos][2] in a single layer in a 7-inch by 10-inch baking dish and cover evenly with [enchilada sauce][1].
 Top with 1-1/2 cups cheese, followed by sliced black olives and fire roasted green chiles.

 ### Step 2